 Step 10 Select any app from any of the aforementioned sections.
-ReProvision will now display its version, size together with its exact expiry date and time.
-I will use the Electra jailbreak app for demonstration purposes.
+The tool will now display its version, size together with its exact expiry date and time.
+We will use the Electra jailbreak app for demonstration purposes.

 You can, however, sign any app, whether or not it is a jailbreak app.
-ReProvision fully supports all third-party IPA files and non-App Store apps.
+It fully supports all third-party IPA files and non-App Store apps.

-Step 11 Tap ADD to sign the app.
+Step 11 Tap the ADD button to sign the app.
 The tool will now go back to the main screen and display the signing progress in the percentage format.

 Step 12 Wait for the signing to get over.
-ReProvision will now send you a notification indicating that the app is signed successfully.
+The tool will now send you a notification indicating that the app has been signed successfully.

 Step 13 Tap on the app you signed and check its details.
-Make sure that it’s signed properly and its expiry period is correct.
+You will now want to make sure that it’s signed and its expiry period is correct.